stengard/Knowit-Wild-West/README.md

 ```
 Example: Tap TNT box button in the menu to spawn a TNT Box.
 ```
+##### Resize objects

+The spawned objects can be resized by tapping on '-' or '+' at the bottom of the menu.
+The number between the buttons shows the multiplier used to scale to objects form their original size.

 #### Action
 The initialize an action on an object the tap gesture is used.
+The action is different for each object and some objects cant't to enything expect form being moved.

 ```
 Example: To blow up a the TNT.
 First look at it and then make the tap gesture with your fingers.
+Example: To change radio station.
+First look at it and then make the tap gesture with your fingers.

+etc...
 ```

 #### Move Objects